Supreme Court to hold May arguments by teleconference

 The court will hear 10 cases in all between May 4 and May 13.
 In addition to fights over subpoenas for Trump’s financial records, they include two cases about whether presidential electors are required to cast their Electoral College ballots for the candidate who won their state.

 The justices and the lawyers arguing the cases all will participate remotely.
-The court said a live audio feed will be provided to news organizations, which will be able to relay the arguments in real time.
+The court said a live audio feed will be provided to news organizations.

 Six of the nine justices are 65 and older, at higher risk of getting very sick from the illness, according to the Centers for Disease Control and Prevention.